top of page

 Background Research

-I interviewed 5 Googlers on the Google Finance team to better understand their investing habits to figure out how finance bubbles can be used to help them make investing decisions.
+This was my first project in finance and in order to better understand the subject I decided to do some background research.
+I interviewed 5 Google internal employees on the Google Finance team to better understand their investing habits to figure out how finance bubbles can be used to help them make investing decisions. â€‹â€‹

 Participants and Quotes